-Emory & Henry College, founded in 1836, stands as the oldest college in Southwest Virginia.
-The central campus is listed on the National Register of Historical Places and the Virginia Historic Landmarks Register.
+Emory & Henry, founded in 1836, stands as the oldest institution of higher learning in Southwest Virginia.
+The central campus is listed on the National Register of Historic Places and the Virginia Historic Landmarks Register.

 Construction of the main Emory & Henry campus began in 1836, and the first students were enrolled in 1838.
 Emory & Henry College is one of the few in the South which have operated for more than 181 years under the same name and with continued affiliation with the founding organization.
 The founding organization was Holston Conference of the Methodist Episcopal Church, and Emory & Henry’s church-relatedness remains strong.
 Today Emory & Henry is one of 122 institutions affiliated with The United Methodist Church.

 Because of its distinguished history, the central campus of Emory & Henry is designated as a “historic district” on the National Register of Historic Places and the Virginia Historic Landmarks Register.
 Emory & Henry was granted the honor for having pioneered in efforts to establish higher education in rural Southwest Virginia.

 Four individuals were instrumental in founding Emory & Henry by raising funds and locating a site for the original campus: Tobias Smyth, a local farmer and enthusiastic Methodist lay person; the Reverend Creed Fulton, a Methodist minister; Colonel William Byars, a distinguished Presbyterian and political leader; and Alexander Findlay, an Abingdon businessman.
 As a tribute to these founders, Tobias Smyth’s log house, dating to about 1770, has been preserved on the campus for use as a museum and meeting place.
 Emory & Henry’s first president, the Reverend Charles Collins, and the first three faculty members were graduates of Wesleyan University in Connecticut, a Methodist school with a reputation for academic excellence.
 That legacy has shaped the character and history of Emory & Henry.